ntauth/beautiful-jekyll/_posts/2018-08-04-gsoc18-third-phase-closes.md

 is exactly the initial goal of `Modular YAMPL`.
 I'm very happy of the end result and I'm more than sure that YAMPL still has room for further improvements.

-This was my first ever attempt at **Google Summer of Code**: I'm 100% satisfacted and I hope I'll have the chance to participate next year too.
+This was my first ever attempt at **Google Summer of Code**: I'm 100% satisfied and I hope I'll have the chance to participate next year too.